 A staggering 2.5 quintillion bytes of data enters the virtual sphere every day, according to IBM.
-This extreme influx of data has only appeared over the last two years, effectively drowning IT departments and data analysts across industries in information.
+Based on a report from DOMO, experts estimate that by 2020 1.7MB of data will be created every second for every person on earth.
+This extreme influx of data has only appeared over the last two years, effectively drowning data analysts and IT departments across industries in information.

 The question confronting all industries right now is how does the public and private sector cope with this over saturation?
 In order to understand the answer, researchers and professionals alike must understand the background of the problem before coming up with a solution.

 How Did This Explosion Happen?

 So why did this explosion just occur now?
 After all, the internet has been around since the '80s, despite still being in its nascent stages.
 It turns out, the answer to why data has exploded the way it has is quite multifaceted and includes a combination of factors.

 Deepak Pareek, a technology strategist, offers a succinct overview of why the amount of data has exploded:

 - Simply put, there’s more data available than ever before.
 In fact by 2020, experts predict a 4,300 percent increase in data produced annually.

 - As computing power grows exponentially, especially with the introduction of cloud computing options, technological systems are able to process this amount of information without self-destructing.

 - With the introduction of unstructured data, such as social media, videos, audio, and pictures, more data points exist on human behavior, not simply digitized information.

 - Advances in analytical algorithms are expediting not only machine learning, but also forthcoming developments in speech recognition, artificial intelligence, and other forms of futuristic technology.